About me

 Work in progress

-Joint work with Thomas Epper, Ernst Fehr, Claus Thustrup Kreiner and Søren Leth-Petersen.
+Joint work with Thomas Epper, Ernst Fehr, Claus Thustrup Kreiner, Søren Leth-Petersen and Peer Ebbesen Skov.